magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 A shipping rate processor is responsible for retrieving the shipping rates available for the given shipping address.

-In you custom module directory create the component's `.js` file for the processor.
+In your custom module directory, create the component's `.js` file for the processor.
 It must be located under the `<your_module_dir>/view/frontend/web/js/model/` directory.

 Here you need to specify the URL used for calculating the shipping rates for your custom address type.

-Following is a sample of the shipping rate processor code:
+The following is a sample of the shipping rate processor code:

 {%highlight js%}
 define(